Reviews You Can Rely On

 Credit: Zach Lovell

 The hip belt pockets have an outer stretch mesh that is a very generous size.
-You can fit a ton in there, including a lot of larger smartphones and GPS units, leaving you able to have some of your most important small gear or snacks right there with you on the fly.
+You can fit a ton in there, including many larger smartphones and GPS units, allowing you to have some of your most important small gear or snacks right there on the fly.

 We loved the generously sized hip belt pockets.